secrary/IDA-scripts/dumpDyn/README.md

 ![USAGE](https://user-images.githubusercontent.com/16405698/49311939-70f5b980-f4da-11e8-81d6-09bd083d4e49.PNG)

-If `VirtualAlloc`/`VirtualAllocEx` is used to allocate a dynamic memory (which is in case of the most malware), you can use icons on the toolbar to `save` and `restore` your work:
+If `VirtualAlloc`/`VirtualAllocEx` is used to allocate a dynamic memory (which is the case with most malware), you can use icons on the toolbar to `save` and `restore` your work:

 [DEMO: https://www.youtube.com/watch?v=Z53AlWPAwCc](https://www.youtube.com/watch?v=Z53AlWPAwCc)